 About once a month the men gather for breakfast in the cafe at the church on a Saturday from 9:30-11 am.
 The first part of the gathering a meal is shared, and then, afterward, one of the leaders shares an encouraging message relevant to men.
 The Saturday prayer is directly following from 11-noon in the sanctuary which is also a great option to attend.
 In order to secure a spot please fill email the church at email@example.com

-At Renaissance, we call our middle school youth ministry “Spark” and our high school ministry “Ignite.”
-Our middle school and high school youth groups meet on Thursdays at 6pm in the lower level Valley space.
-The group is fairly small but growing steadily and because we have such a large number of young people in the church 6-12 these ministries will be blooming in the coming years!
-Chris Waugh is our youth minister and organizes not just weekly discipleship but a whole variety of regular opportunities like sports events, retreats and special outreaches.
+At Renaissance, we call our youth ministry “Spark.”
+Our middle school and high school students meet on Wednesdays at 6:30pm in the lower level Valley space.
+Chris Waugh is our youth minister.
+He and his wife Nicole organize not just weekly discipleship but a whole variety of regular opportunities like sports events, retreats and special outreaches.

 From its early years Ren Church has been a hub for local college students from Brown University, Rhode Island School of Design, Johnson and Wales and other schools.
 Presently, college students make up about 20% of the congregation.
 Students seem to like Ren Church partly because, well, other students attend.
 We also serve really good coffee on Sundays.
 The deeper reason that students attend Ren is because of its location which brings in a beautiful mosaic of all kinds of people.